Lexzach/hlmv-transparent/README.md

 4. Run the program.

 # Config.txt
--`autoCrop` - Automatically crops the transparent image down to its smallest possible size while keeping all aspects of the image intact.
+- `autoCrop` - Automatically crops the transparent image down to its smallest possible size while keeping all aspects of the image intact.
--`deleteTempFiles` - Automatically clean up temporary files that are generated during operation.
+- `deleteTempFiles` - Automatically clean up temporary files that are generated during operation.

 # Like this program?
 Do you like this program?
 If so I would really appreciate it if you would stop by and post something to my talk page on the Team Fortress 2 Wikipedia!